 Upon completion of the Associate Degree Nursing Program and licensure, the graduate will:

-2. Students will demonstrate knowledge necessary for transition to professional Nursing practice.
+- Demonstrate knowledge necessary for professional Nursing practice

-4. Students will utilize informatics and evidence based data to provide Nursing care to clients.
+- Utilize informatics and evidence-based data to provide Nursing care to clients

-6. Students will apply the principles of interdisciplinary team management.
+- Apply the principles of interdisciplinary team management

 This program is approved by the: